 Sadly, the reality of the situation is that those who are diagnosed with any form of dementia have usually been living with the disease for about 3-5 years before their diagnosis.

 Cognitive (memory) testing can benefit a senior citizen in two main ways:

 - It increases their physical safety and allows for better quality of life decisions.
-Having regular checkups and getting annual cognitive evaluations can help the senior develop a plan of care early, if a diagnosis shows that they will need specialized care in the future.
+Having regular checkups and getting annual cognitive evaluations can help with early detection.
+The senior can develop a plan of care early if a diagnosis shows that they will need specialized care in the future.
 This also reduces the risk of someone making a serious or fatal error when it comes to managing their medications or accidentally hurting themselves in their home.